inanimatestructure--/FinanceApp/README.md

 # StockFinanceApp
-grabbing stock data from Alpha Vantage and inserting it in some web or software format
+Grabs stock data from Alpha Vantage and inserting it in an electron app.
 Install NodeJS.

 Install electron, plotly.

 ` $ npm init `